 While the population statistic may be 102 men : 100 women, the birth rate is even more skewed.
 Approximately 107 men are born for every 100 women, but over time that number seems to even out.
 Over the course of millions of years of evolution, nature has a way of working out the kinks, and this imbalanced birth rate is evidence of that.

-The sex of any fetus is dependent on a number of factors, including the parents’ health, behavioral habits, age, previous childbirth experiences and the mother’s ovulation cycle.
+The sex of any fetus is dependent on a number of factors, including the parents’ health, occupation, age, race, behavioral habits, hormonal treatments, exposure to environmental toxins, stress, previous childbirth experiences and the mother’s ovulation cycle.
 All of those factors contribute to the imbalanced ration of 107:100, but there is a good reason for stacking the deck in favor of males.

 Evening the Scales

 While there are more men than women from a global perspective, when you look at different demographics and geographic locations, the balance is often flipped.
 As mentioned earlier, male infants are more likely to die from complications during birth and in the first few weeks of life, but the imbalance starts even earlier than that.
 Research has also shown a higher mortality rate for male embryos in the first week of pregnancy and in the final trimester (source).

 As you move up the age scale, particularly past the age of 60, there is a clear advantage for women, who tend to have longer life expectancies than men.
 In most parts of the world, women live longer than men, mainly owing to a higher risk of cardiovascular diseases in men.
 The global average life expectancy for women is 71.1 years; for men around the world, life expectancy averages 67 years (source).